A simple and effective drum kit dynamics exercise.

 - Slowly return to medium volume on the snare.

 - Repeat this for the floor tom, then the hi hat pedal, then the bass drum.
 Remember to always keep the other three limbs playing at medium volume, and take around 30 seconds for each cycle.

-You can practise this drum dynamics exercise anywhere, even without a drum kit.
+You can practice this drum dynamics exercise anywhere, even without a drum kit.
 Tap your hands on your thighs, and your feet on the ground.
 Don’t worry about the strange looks people give you…

 Once you’re comfortable shifting the volume of each limb, there are a lot of intermediate and advanced variations you can try: